-I have audited the financial statements of Local Authorities Superannuation Fund for the year ended 30 June 2021 comprising the statement of financial position, income statement, statement of changes in member benefits, statement of cash flows and statement of changes in reserves/equity.
+I have audited the financial statements of Local Authorities Superannuation Fund (the RSE) comprising the statement of financial position as at 30 June 2022, the income statement, the statement of changes in member benefits, the statement of changes in reserves/equity and the statement of cash flows for the year then ended and the trustees' declaration.

-In my opinion, the financial statements present fairly, in all material respects, in accordance with Australian Accounting Standards the financial position of Local Authorities Superannuation Fund as at 30 June 2021 and the results of its operations, cash flows, changes in reserves/equity and changes in members' benefits for the year ended 30 June 2021.
+In my opinion, the financial statements present fairly, in all material aspects, in accordance with Australian Accounting Standards the financial position of Local Authorities Superannuation Fund as at 30 June 2022 and the results of its operations, cash flows, changes in reserves/equity and changes in member benefits for the year ended 30 June 2022.

-Basis for Opinion
+Basis for opinion

 I conducted the audit in accordance with Australian Auditing Standards.
-My responsibilities under those standards are further described in the Auditor's responsibilities section of my report.
+My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of my report.
 I am independent of the entity in accordance with the auditor independence requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to my audit of the financial statements in Australia.
 I have also fulfilled my other ethical responsibilities in accordance with the Code.